AAZV bestows individuals grants and awards through two separate programs, either The Wild Animal Health Fund or within the AAZV Annual Conference.

 To view the funded projects by the Wild Animal Health Fund, click HERE

 For details and the application, click HERE.
-Call for Applications opens in October 2017 with the deadline mid-December 2017.
+Call for Applications opens in 10 November 2017

 Annual Conference Awards and Recognitions: